Tropical Poincar\'e duality spaces: Introduction

 for all $p,q \in \set{0,\dots,d}$, see \cite[Definition 4.11]{Lefschetz11} and \cref{def:cap_product}.
 If these maps are isomorphisms for all $p,q \in \set{0,\dots,d}$, one says that the fan satisfies \emph{tropical Poincaré duality over $R$} or is a \emph{tropical Poincaré duality space over $R$}, see \cref{def:tpd}.
 We use the abbreviation TPD for tropical Poincaré duality.

-This paper, which extends the results from the author's master's thesis \cite{mastersthesis}, studies two questions related to tropical Poincaré duality over a given commutative ring $R$. \begin{question} Which fans satisfy TPD over $R$? \end{question} The fan of a matroid is a TPD space over $\R$ by \cite[Proposition 4.27]{JellShawSmacka}.
-This was taken further in \cite{Lefschetz11}, showing that these are also TPD spaces over $\Z$.
+This paper, which generalizes and deepens the results from the author's master's thesis \cite{mastersthesis}, studies two questions related to tropical Poincaré duality over a given commutative ring $R$. \begin{question} Which fans satisfy TPD over $R$? \end{question} The fan of a matroid is a TPD space over $\R$ and $\Z$ by \cite[Proposition 4.27]{JellShawSmacka} and \cite{Lefschetz11}.
 Moreover, motivating the question, there are fans satisfying TPD which are not fans of matroids, see \cref{ex:not_all_tpd_are_bergman_fans}.

-A useful property of the cap product is that, for any commutative ring R, when it is non-zero, it is injective (\cref{prop:cap_injective}), which is also remarked in \cite[Section 3.2.2]{AminiPiquerez} in the case $R=\Z$ and in \cite{mastersthesis} for the $R = \R$ case.
+A useful property of the cap product is that, for any commutative ring R, when it is non-zero, it is injective (\cref{prop:cap_injective}).
 Using this in the case where $R$ is a field, we can work with Euler characteristics and dimensions of homology groups to give a criterion for a fan to have TPD, under some vanishing assumptions (\cref{prop:euler_char_condition}).
-Furthermore, we completely classify one-dimensional TPD spaces over an arbitrary commutative ring $R$. {\cref{prop:class_dim_1}} \begin{prop:dim1} Let $R$ be a commutative ring, and $(\Sigma,w)$ an $R$-balanced fan of dimension one.
-Then $(\Sigma,w)$ satisfies tropical Poincaré duality over $R$ if and only if it is uniquely $R$-balanced and all the weights are units in $R$. \end{prop:dim1} In particular, this implies that over a field, a one-dimensional fan is a TPD space if and only if it is uniquely balanced (\cref{cor:dim_1_field}).
-In \cref{prop:fan_tropical_hypersurface}, we show that fan tropical hypersurfaces in $\R^n$ must have simplexes as Newton polytopes.
+Furthermore, we completely classify one-dimensional TPD spaces over an arbitrary commutative ring $R$. {\cref{thm:class_dim_1}} \begin{thm:dim1} Let $R$ be a commutative ring, and $(\Sigma,w)$ an $R$-balanced fan of dimension one.
+Then $(\Sigma,w)$ satisfies tropical Poincaré duality over $R$ if and only if it is uniquely $R$-balanced and all the weights are units in $R$. \end{thm:dim1} In \cref{prop:fan_tropical_hypersurface}, we show that fan tropical hypersurfaces in $\R^n$ must have simplexes as Newton polytopes.

 \begin{question} Which fans satisfy TPD over $R$ at each of its faces? \end{question} By this, we mean that for each face $\gamma \in \Sigma$, the \emph{star fan} $\Star{\gamma}$ (\cref{def:stars_cones}) should be a TPD space over $R$.
 We will call this type of fans \emph{local tropical Poincaré duality spaces over R} (\cref{def:local_TPD_space}), which is equivalent to the notion of tropical smoothness defined by Amini and Piquerez \cite{AminiPiquerezFans} for $R = \Z$.
-Due to a self-similarity property of the fans of matroids, they can also be shown to be local TPD spaces.
+Fans of matroids can be shown to be local TPD spaces.